-With every penguin gift imaginable, Glacial Collections gift shop is home to all of Antarctica’s souvenirs.
-The retail shop’s color scheme of black, bright yellows, oranges and whites, and the penguin-shaped displays welcome guests to browse the many penguin-related items, including plenty of plush versions of Puck.
+With every penguin gift imaginable, the Glacial Collections gift shop is home to all of Antarctica’s souvenirs.
+The retail shop’s color scheme of black, bright yellows, oranges, and whites, and the penguin-shaped displays welcome Guests to browse the many penguin-related items, including plenty of plush versions of Puck.

-The grand opening of Antarctica: Empire of the Penguin will take place tomorrow morning at 8:45 a.m. featuring a performance by country singer and “American Idol” contestant Lauren Alaina.
-All SeaWorld guests are welcome to attend the grand opening, the first 700 of which will receive a special Antarctica wristband.
+The grand opening of Antarctica: Empire of the Penguin will take place tomorrow at 8:45 a.m. featuring a performance by country singer and “American Idol” contestant Lauren Alaina.
+All SeaWorld Guests are welcome to attend the grand opening, the first 700 of which will receive a special Antarctica wristband.